Skip to content

 Parameter Mapping

-Source code in src/fdtdx/objects/device/parameters/mapping.py
+Source code in src/fdtdx/objects/device/parameters/transform.py

 @extended_autoinit